Many campaign promises fail to make Biden’s framework as Democrats begin coming to terms with shrunken agenda

 “The deal isn’t done until the Senate acts,” he said.

-Wyden warned to reporters that the alternative embraced in the White House framework — a millionaire’s income surtax that would reach many more rich taxpayers but leave unsold assets untouched — could lead to the perverse outcome in which an NBA team’s players might see a dramatic tax hike while the owners do not.
+Wyden warned to reporters that the alternative embraced in the White House framework — a millionaire’s income surtax that would reach many more rich taxpayers but leave unsold assets untouched — could lead to the perverse outcome in which an National Basketball Association team’s players might see a dramatic tax hike while the owners do not.

 And multiple Democrats aired hopes that a prescription drug package of some sort could be salvaged — even if greatly pared down from a House proposal that would have subjected hundreds of drugs to negotiation and generated upward of $500 billion in federal savings over the coming decade.